molecules/sarray_script/README.md

 `$PAIRED_FILE` "Paired" file processed by the same Slurm array task as the file represented by "$FILE".
 `$FILE_PREFIX` It is assumed that $FILE and $PAIRED_FILE have a common prefix that will be unique in the directory.
 That prefix is computed and provided as `$FILE_PREFIX`.
 Enforcing uniqueness of this "common prefix" has not been done.
 The following situation would work:

+## (Simple example, one file at a time)
+Given these files:

+    foo.txt
+    bar.txt

+The following script would calculate the md5sum of each one:

+    sbatch_script --run --file-pattern='*.txt' --job=calc_md5sum --command='md5sum $FILE > $FILE.md5sum'

 ## Processing multiple paired files simple example
 Given these files: